We may earn a commission when you buy software.

 Test score comparison

-- Usability (1-6): Frequency of false alarms and disruptions.
+- Usability (1-6): Frequency of errors like false alarms.

 Final Score = 60% Protection + 20% Performance + 20% Usability.